Guardianship and Host Family Service

 Parents are advised to ask their agents about this if they have no friends or relatives living in the UK, as they often have companies that they use regularly.
 St. James’ also offers a full guardianship service.
 Please contact email@example.com for more information regarding this service

 St. James' Host Families ....
 How do you choose a family for our child?

 We ask you to give us as much information about your child as possible so that we can find the right family for them.
 We take into consideration a great many factors including their age, hobbies, any specific likes and dislikes, medical conditions and whether they prefer to be with other children or on their own.

 Most of our guardian families will have an association with the school through being parents, past parents or employees.
 We try to ensure that the students stay in the local area so that they are close to friends and also, for the older students, are in a town centre that they know so that they are free to go out.

-If your child becomes unwell when they are with their guardian family they will take good care of them until they are better.
-They may need to go to the Guardian family’s local doctor to be checked over; if this is the case the Guardian family will let the school know and we will make sure that we keep in contact to check on how they are feeling until they are well enough to return to school.
+If your child becomes unwell when they are with their school appointed host family they will take good care of them until they are better.
+They may need to go to the Host family’s local doctor to be checked over; if this is the case the Host family will let the school know and we will make sure that we keep in contact to check on how they are feeling until they are well enough to return to school.